Your Kitchen is a Pharmacy - If You Know Where to Look

-Medicine.... life saver for many; but habit for some.
+Medicine.... a lifesaver for many, but a habit for some.
 Do you belong to pop the Medicine like candy group?
-If yes, then you should tone down your habit because your body is slowly getting immune to the medicines.
-The medicines might not work when you would really want them to.
+If so, you should tone down your habit, as your body is slowly becoming immune to the medicines.
+The medicines might not work when you really want them to.
 Many of the world's healing traditions have their roots in the kitchen.
-Hippocrates the father of medicine rightly said 'Let food be thy medicine'.
-So for minor hiccups try these herbal remedies which might even save few of your trips to doctors’.
+Hippocrates, the father of medicine, rightly said, 'Let food be thy medicine'.
+So, for minor hiccups, try these herbal remedies, which might even save a few trips to the doctor.

-Sore Throat: a common problem faced by many of us during winter months or even when we have too much to talk.
-A simple problem and a simple cure; gargling with salt water and taking in ginger-honey paste.
+Sore Throat: a common problem faced by many of us during the winter months or even when we have too much to talk.
+A simple problem and a simple cure: gargling with salt water and taking in ginger-honey paste.
 Grate ginger and extract its juice.
-Mix this juice with honey (1:1 or 1:2 if you cannot take bitterness of ginger) and take for immediate relief.
-Ginger has been also considered useful for bronchitis, colds, cough, digestion and flu.
+Mix this juice with honey (1:1 or 1:2 if you cannot tolerate ginger's bitterness) and take it for immediate relief.
+Ginger has also been considered useful for bronchitis, colds, cough, digestion and flu.

-Toothache: Try clove oil or a paste of cloves if clove oil is unavailable.
-Clove will immediately numb the gum and would also fight if there is any infection.
-Make a thick paste of cloves and apply as a pack on the affected area for a few minutes.
+Toothache: Try clove oil or a clove paste if clove oil is unavailable.
+Clove will immediately numb the gum and also fight infection.
+Make a thick paste of cloves and apply it as a pack on the affected area for a few minutes.
 Spit and repeat if needed.
-Clove oil if available can be used in place of clove paste.
+Clove oil, if available, can be used in place of clove paste.
 Cloves also work in nausea, vomiting and other digestive problems.
-Sucking on a clove can prevent bouts of cough.
+Sucking on a clove can help prevent coughing fits.

-Cold: First line of defence to treat cold is keeping you warm, rested and hydrated.
-Apart from this, ingesting raw garlic with honey (either by chewing or swallowing) works wonders in cold.
-But it works best when taken at the onset of cold.
-Garlic is also useful for asthma, bronchitis, blood circulation, cough, gas, and high blood pressure to name a few.
+Cold: The first line of defence against a cold is keeping you warm, rested, and hydrated.
+In addition, ingesting raw garlic with honey (either by chewing or swallowing) works wonders for a cold.
+But it works best when taken at the onset of a cold.
+Garlic is also useful for asthma, bronchitis, blood circulation, cough, gas, and high blood pressure, among other conditions.

 Cough: Anise (choti saunf) is very useful for breaking up mucus and is used for hard, dry coughs where expectoration is difficult.
-Make a concoction by adding a cup of boiled water to three teaspoons of crushed seeds and steep for 20-minutes.
+Make a concoction by adding 1 cup of boiled water to 3 teaspoons of crushed seeds and steeping for 20 minutes.
 Taking in a paste of powdered licorice (mulatthi) mixed with honey or drinking concoction of licorice is also excellent in breaking mucus stuck in the system.

-Indigestion: one of the most common remedies is to take two spoons of lime and ginger juice, and honey mixed in a glass of warm water, after a heavy meal.
+Indigestion: one of the most common remedies is to take two spoons of lime and ginger juice, with honey, mixed in a glass of warm water after a heavy meal.
 Another effective remedy is to have a teaspoon of roasted Carom (ajwain) seeds along with a pinch of black salt.

-Urinary Tract Infections: Lots of researches have given thumbs up on the consumption of cranberry juice for the treatment of UTI.
-Though it cannot replace antibiotics, still it can prevent or cure minor infections effectively.
-Research indicates consumption of 1 cup of cranberry juice 3 or more times a day till symptoms subside.
+Urinary Tract Infections: Lots of researchs has given thumbs-up to cranberry juice for the treatment of UTIs.
+Though it cannot replace antibiotics, it can still prevent or cure minor infections effectively.
+Research indicates consuming 1 cup of cranberry juice 3 or more times a day till symptoms subside.
 A doctor should be contacted in case there is no improvement after 2 days of treatment.

 Skin troubles: use turmeric to soothe acne, scrapes, cuts, wounds, blemishes and sunburns.
-Make a thin paste of turmeric using water / rose water / aloe-vera juice and apply on the affected area.
+Make a thin paste of turmeric with water / rose water / aloe-vera juice, and apply to the affected area.
 Leave for some time and rinse.
 Turmeric also acts as a blood purifier and antiseptic.
-It can be used internally and externally to heal wounds, relieve pains in the limbs and break up congestion in chest.
+It can be used internally and externally to heal wounds, relieve limb pain and break up congestion in chest.

-Few other herbs of advantage Coriander Seeds (sabut dhania / dhaniye ke beej): Steeped in tea, it is useful to relieve fevers.
+A few other herbs of advantage Coriander Seeds (sabut dhania / dhaniye ke beej): Steeped in tea, it is useful for relieving fevers.
 Cinnamon (dalchini): Very helpful for digestive problems especially when accompanied by gas and cramping.
 Cinnamon can also be used to treat colds, flu and arthritis.
 Bay Leaf (tej patta): good to stimulate appetite, promote digestion, relieve colic and flatulence.
-Black Pepper: The mixture of pepper and honey is useful to overcome cold mucous diseases and sore throats.
+Black Pepper: The mixture of pepper and honey is useful for treating colds, mucous, and sore throats.
 Cardamom: Cardamom is often used to treat indigestion and gas.

 Shruti Marjara Kushwaha